FrenzisRed/My_CCNA_Notes/23_ACLs.md

 If we apply a second ACL in the same direction of the previous one, it will replace it.

 <b>Implicit deny:</b>
 What happens if a packet doesn't match any of the entries in an ACL?
 Well, there is an invisible rule at the end of a ACL ACE.
 The invisible rule, or implicit rules tell the router to deny the packet.
-It's like if at the end of the list there was a: if source IP = any, then deny.
+It's like if at the end of the list there was a: <b>if source IP = any, then deny.</b>

-<h4 align="center">ACLs logic</h4>
+So understand that there is an implicit deny at the end of ALL ACLs.
+The implicit deny tell the router to deny all traffic that doesn't match any of the configured entries in the ACL.
+Be aware of it not to deny traffic that was supposed to be permitted.

 <h4 align="center">ACLs types</h4>

+Standard ACLs: Match based on <b>Source IP address</b> _only_.
+- Standard Numbered ACLs, identified with a number like 1, 2, etc..
+- Standard Named ACLs, identified with a name.

+Extended ACLs: Match based on <b>Source/Destination IP, Source/Destination port,</b> etc..
+- Extended Numbered ACLs
+- Extended Named ACLs

 <h4 align="center">Standard numbered ACLs</h4>